astronomer/docs/astro/ci-cd-templates/github-actions.md

 ## Private network templates

-If you use GitHub Enterprise and can't use the public Astronomer [Deploy Action](https://github.com/astronomer/deploy-action) in the GitHub Marketplace.
-See the [Deploy Action README](https://github.com/astronomer/deploy-action#readme), use the following templates to implement CI/CD.
+If you use GitHub Enterprise and can't use the public Astronomer [Deploy Action](https://github.com/astronomer/deploy-action) in the GitHub Marketplace, use the following templates to implement CI/CD.

 <Tabs
     defaultValue="standard"